CTSRD-CHERI/cheri-exercises/src/introduction/cross-diy.md

 ## Verifying Output ABI

-CheriBSD supports running RISC-V and CHERI-RISC-V side-by-side on the same instance, so provided the instance has all features available for the exercise or mission in question, you should be able to complete it on a single CheriBSD instance.
+CheriBSD supports running baseline and CHERI-enabled programs side-by-side on the same instance, so provided the instance has all features available for the exercise or mission in question, you should be able to complete it on a single CheriBSD instance.

+### RISC-V

 CheriBSD's `file(1)` has been extended to distinguish RISC-V binaries from CHERI-RISC-V (CheriABI) binaries.
 For example, on a CheriBSD instance:
 ```